Sharp Stick: Production

 In April 2020, Lena Dunham moved from London to Silver Lake, Los Angeles, in the midst of the COVID-19 pandemic.
-She passed the time watching a number of films from the 1970s, including Belle de Jour, A Woman Under the Influence, Remember My Name, and An Unmarried Woman.
+She passed the time watching a number of films from the 1960s and 1970s, including Belle de Jour, A Woman Under the Influence, Remember My Name, and An Unmarried Woman.
 The films, as well as the impact of a hysterectomy, motivated Dunham to write, direct, and star in Sharp Stick.
-"It was about processing my life.
+She described the film's impact on her by saying, "It was about processing my life.
 And then, obviously, it becomes about the characters — and not about you at all."
+Dunham has also stated that she wanted to create a film that depicted a young woman's complicated sexual awakening without chastising or punishing her.
+In a director's statement to The Washington Post, she noted double standards in on-screen portrayals of men and women's coming-of-age: "Men get Alfie – the freewheeling Brit with a theme song and a remake.
+Women get Repulsion."
+Dunham has likened Sharp Stick to a "sexual fable", and many critics have made similar comparisons to fables or fairy tales.

 After receiving the script, Jon Bernthal and Jennifer Jason Leigh were immediately on board to star.
 Taylour Paige, however, was initially hesitant with joining the cast: "If I'm being honest.
 I was like, 'Don't you think this character was written as a white person?"
 Dunham convinced Paige to star by telling her that she had written the part with her in mind.

 With an all-female production crew, filming took place in secret in Atwater Village and Eagle Rock, Los Angeles, in early 2021.
 According to lead actress Kristine Froseth, "There was a good energy all around.
 We had an amazing intimacy coordinator.
-Everything was choreographed — no surprises."
+Everything was choreographed—no surprises."
 In March 2021, the film was presented to buyers at the 71st Berlin International Film Festival.
 In August 2021, Tommy Dorfman was confirmed to star.
 Dunham's husband Luis Felber composed the musical score.